fNIRS/snirf/snirf_specification.md

 “SNIRF-compliant”, it must be able to read and write the SNIRF file.

 The structure of each data file has a minimum of 5 required elements.
 All variables are double unless otherwise specified.
-All arrays are zero indexed.

 ## “Standard” SNIRF file specification:
 ### Required fields